JorenVandewalle/MasterMind-AI/README.md

 - **Sam De Wispelaere**
 - **Niels Denoo**

+## Objective
+### Main objective
+We aim to create an AI that can solve a game of masterminde in as least possible moves.
+### Sub-objectives
+- Make it visualized and not only in the console

 ## The Task

 We aim to create an AI that can guess the correct 4-letter code representing colors, similar to the classic Mastermind game.
 The project will be developed using Python.